opensafely/documentation/docs/getting-started/how-to/create-a-code-repository-for-your-project/index.md

 You only need to create a code repository once for a particular project.

-To create a repository for your OpenSAFELY project, you can either:
+To create a repository for your OpenSAFELY research project, you can either:

 - Have a new repository created for you in the `opensafely` GitHub organisation
 - Create a repository in your own GitHub account, and request to have this transferred to the `opensafely` GitHub organisation later